grommet/grommet/CONTRIBUTING.md

 ## Testing Your Code

-1. you can test your code locally along with your changes using: `yarn storybook` or `npm run storybook`.
+- You can test your code locally along with your changes using: `yarn storybook` or `npm run storybook`.
 This will open the storybook in your browser .

 ## Contributing to the Documentation